Giving a community an image

 SZMSF stands for the Snozone Massif, an eclectic community of freestyle snowboarders who ride regularly at Snozone in Milton Keynes.
 They regularly filmed themselves but with no central organisation of the footage, they relied on individual WhatsApp conversations to send shots to each other.

 SZMSF required a visual identity to represent their growing community.
-They also required a way in which to be a community, beyond meeting at the local snow slope.
+They also required a method in which to become more of a community, beyond just meeting at the local snow slope.
 A strategy that used a number of channels would help the community grow, especially one which allowed easy sharing of footage and somewhere to host completed videos.
 The challenge was in creating something that people would want to use, and in doing so, grow the community through exponential exposure.

 Users & audience